 Debtor’s Response to Request for Tax Return.

 Compliance.
-It is the debtor’s responsibility to redact all personal data identifiers in a tax return prior to delivering it to the requesting creditor.
+It is the debtor’s responsibility to redact all personally identifiable information in a tax return prior to delivering it to the requesting creditor.
 See Vt.
 LBR 5001-3(b).
 After complying with the creditor’s request for a tax return, the debtor must file a certification of compliance that substantially conforms to Vt.
-LB Form L-1 “§ 521(e)(2) Request for Debtor's Tax Returns.”
+LB Form L-1 “§ 521(e)(2) Request for Debtor’s Tax Returns.”

 Objection.
-If a debtor disputes the requesting party is a creditor in the debtor’s case, or disputes the requesting creditor’s right to see their tax return, the debtor may file an objection to the request, provided they do so at least 7 days prior to the meeting of creditors.
+If a debtor disputes the requesting party is a creditor in the debtor’s case, or disputes the requesting creditor’s right to see the debtor’s tax return, the debtor may file an objection to the request, provided they do so at least seven days prior to the meeting of creditors.

 Consequences of Failure to Respond; Motion to Compel.
-If a debtor neither complies with nor objects to a creditor’s request for copies of a tax return, the requesting creditor may file a motion to compel the debtor to supply the requested tax return.
-If the Court deems a hearing is necessary, it will hold an expedited hearing on 3 business days’ notice to the parties.
-A motion to compel must include
+If a debtor neither complies with nor objects to a creditor’s request for a copy of a tax return, the requesting creditor may file a motion to compel the debtor to supply the requested tax return.
+If the Court deems a hearing is necessary, it will hold an expedited hearing on three business days’ notice to the parties.
+A motion to compel must include:

-the date of the creditor’s request,
+the date of the creditor’s request;

-an affirmation made pursuant to 28 U.S.C. § 1746 that (i) the creditor’s request was timely and procedurally sufficient, and (ii) the creditor has not received a copy of the tax return it requested,
+an affirmation made pursuant to 28 U.S.C. § 1746 that (i) the creditor’s request was timely and procedurally sufficient, and (ii) the creditor has not received a copy of the tax return it requested;

-a description of the creditor’s status in the case,
+a description of the creditor’s status in the case;

-a description of the specific tax information sought,
+a description of the specific tax information sought;

-a statement that the creditor cannot obtain the information from any other source, and
+a statement that the creditor cannot obtain the information from any other source; and

-a statement explaining the creditor’s need for the tax return.
+a statement explaining why the creditor needs the tax return.

 Request that a Debtor File Copies of Tax Returns with Court.

-If, pursuant to § 521(f) of the Code, a party in interest or the United States trustee seeks to compel an individual debtor to file copies of their tax returns with the Court, that party or trustee must file a motion on notice to the debtor, the debtor’s attorney (if any), the case trustee, and the United States trustee.
+If, under § 521(f), a party in interest or the United States trustee seeks to compel an individual debtor to file copies of their tax returns with the Court, that party or trustee must file a motion on notice to the debtor, the debtor’s attorney (if any), the case trustee, and the United States trustee.

 Request for Access to Tax Returns Filed with Court.

-If a debtor stipulates to a party in interest having access to their tax returns, no hearing is required.
+If a debtor stipulates to a party in interest having access to the debtor’s tax returns, no hearing is required.
 In the absence of the debtor’s consent, the movant must serve the motion on the debtor, the debtor’s attorney (if any), the case trustee, and the United States trustee, pursuant to the conventional noticing procedure.
 See Vt.
 LBR 9013-3.
 A motion requesting access to tax returns must

 describe the movant’s status in the case,